ismaelpessa/PyMUSE/docs/source/tutorial.rst

     cube.get_image(wv_input, fitsname='new_collapsed_cube.fits', type='sum', n_figure=2, save=False, stat=False)

 IMPORTANT!! wv_input must be list.
-The list can contain either individual wavelength values (e.g [5000,5005,5010]) o/ a wavelength range (defined as [[5000,6000]] to collapse all wavelength between 5000 and 6000 angstroms)/ If save is True, the new image will be saved to the hard disk as ``fitsname``.
-The ``type`` of collapse can be either 'sum/ or 'median'. n_figure is the figure's number  to display the image if ``save`` = True.
-Finally, if stat = True, the collapse wil/ be done in the stat extension of the MUSE cube/
+The list can contain either individual wavelength values (e.g [5000,5005,5010]) or a wavelength range (defined as [[5000,6000]] to collapse all wavelength between 5000 and 6000 angstroms).
+If save is True, the new image will be saved to the hard disk as ``fitsname``.
+The ``type`` of collapse can be either 'sum or 'median'. n_figure is the figure's number  to display the image if ``save`` = True.
+Finally, if stat = True, the collapse will be done in the stat extension of the MUSE cube.
 If you want to directly create a new "white" just use::

     cube.create_white(new_white_fitsname='white_from_colapse.fits', stat=False, save=True)

 This will sum all wavelengths and the new image will be saved in a fits file named by ``new_white_fitsname``.
-If stat=True, the ne/ image will be created from the stat extension, as the sum of the variances along the wavelength range.
+If stat=True, the new image will be created from the stat extension, as the sum of the variances along the wavelength range.

 Maybe you want to collapse more than just one wavelength range (for example, the range of several emission lines